 My decision includes a determination of whether the proposed amendment is directly related to the substantive requirements (36 CFR 219.8 through 219.11) of the Forest Service's planning regulation.
 The substantive requirements address sustainability, diversity of plant and animal communities, multiple use, and timber requirements.
 A forest plan amendment is "directly related" to a substantive requirement if it has one or more of the following relationships to a substantive requirement: the purpose for the amendment, there would be a beneficial effect of the amendment, there would be a substantial adverse effect of the amendment, or there would be a substantial lessening of plan protections by the amendment.
-Recent changes to the planning rule provides that if a proposed amendment is determined to be "directly related" to a substantive rule requirement and, if necessary, make adjustments to the proposed amendment to meet the requirement (36 CFR 219.13 (b)(5) and (6); 81 FR 90738 (Dec.
+Recent changes to the planning rule provides that if a proposed amendment is determined to be "directly related" to a substantive rule requirement, the responsible official must apply that requirement within the scope and scale of the proposed amendment and, if necessary, make adjustments to the proposed amendment to meet the requirement (36 CFR 219.13 (b)(5) and (6); 81 FR 90738 (Dec.
 15, 2016.)).